AKSW/docs.ontowiki.net/guides/user/concepts.md

 You can also find this file in its [github:gist](https://gist.github.com/3739707).

     ##
-    # This is a configurationfile to run an instance of eLDS on a NGINX server
+    # This is a configurationfile to run an instance of OntoWiki on a NGINX server
     ##

     server {